pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - [x] Users: Inactive User: shouldn't be able to login

 - [x] Users: Bulk Import excel format (0.5)
-- [ ] Users: Bulk Import users: Need to set the gender/role based on login user's role (1.0)
+- [x] Users: Bulk Import users: Need to set the gender/role based on login user's role

 - [x] Events: Region admin should be able to change only Event DateTime field